Skip to main content

 Files You Upload

-• Completing the specific file conversion you requested
+• Complete the specific file conversion you requested

-FormatOS does not claim ownership over files you upload.
-You retain all rights you already hold in your files.
-Uploading a file does not transfer ownership of that file to FormatOS.
+FormatOS does not claim ownership over your files.
+You retain all rights you already hold in them.
+Using a tool does not transfer ownership of any file to FormatOS, and because conversions run in your browser, your files are not uploaded to FormatOS servers to be converted.

-You remain responsible at all times for the content of files you upload.
-FormatOS does not review, verify, endorse, or approve every file submitted to the service.
+You remain responsible at all times for the content of files you process.
+FormatOS does not review, verify, endorse, or approve the files you handle with the service.

 Section 04